twocaretcat/astro-snapshot/README.md

 ### Automatic (w/ `astro add`)

 > [!NOTE]
-> This grabs the package from NPM.
+> This grabs the package from npm.
 If you want to use the JSR version, you will need to install it manually.

 We can use the Astro CLI to install the integration automatically using your preferred package manager: